dev-academy-challenges/boilerplate-react-webpack/README.md

 Personal project

-Art Gallery Finder is an app showing where you can find all the awesome art galleries are in Auckland CBD (aiming to extend it further).
+Art Gallery Finder is an app showing the locations of art galleries in Auckland CBD (aiming to extend it further).
+Through this app, you can not only find the information about the galleries, you can also find the new emerging artists and the available exhibition venues as well.